ayecue/node-steam-user/README.md

 ### maxTimeout

-Define a maximum timeout value for requests.
+Set a upper limit on the timeout duration for requests, with the duration specified in milliseconds.

 Defaults to `null`.